phossa/phossa-route/README.md

 ---

 There are a couple of URL based routing strategies supported by default in this library.
-Different strategies can be combined together in one dispatcher.
+Different strategies can be combined together into one dispatcher.

 - **Query Parameter Routing (QPR)**